PatrickMans/Doorbell/README.md

 * Someone is at the door and wants to enter the house or otherwise grab my attention
 * The person rings the doorbell
 * Along with the ancient method of ringing a bell, to draw the attention of the habitants, a webhook is activated
-* This is creating a message sayingnthat someone is at the door and sends it through to HA.
+* This is creating a message sayinng that someone is at the door and sends it through to HA.
 * HA can display this as a notification in its own gui, or send it through to, for instance, a slack channel.

 # THE Technology